acrenwelge/bash-stuff/vim/vim.md

 * Ctrl-w w - alternate windows
 * :sf <file> - split window and open <file> in it
 * :vert <command> - use vertical splitting with <command> (e.g. :vert :sf <file>)
+* :set scrollbind - synchronize the scrolling of the different split windows

 Tabs are collections of windows.
 Here's some commands for tabs:
 * gt / gT - go to next/prev tab